andreasmang/claire/doc/README-INSTALL.md

 If you build in parallel using `make -j`, on certain systems to many threads will be used.
 This will result in compilation errors.
 To fix this, run `make -j 12` instead (for quick access, you may want to define an alias in your `~/.bashrc`).

-The makefile has some optional parameters to configure the build.
+The `[makefile](../makefile)` also contains optional parameters to configure the build.
 The parameters can be set by `make PARAMETER=value`.
-Multiple parameter-value pairs can be passed to the make command.
-The makefile to compile the dependencies has following parameters.
+Multiple parameter-value pairs can be passed to the `make` command.
+The `makefile` to compile the dependencies has following parameters.

 | PARAMETER      | Description                                           | Default | Valid Values  |
 | -------------- | ----------------------------------------------------- | ------- | ------        |